petermekhaeil/petermekhaeil.com/src/posts/using-fauna-and-netlify-functions-for-analytics.md

 ### Database

-We going to use [FaunaDB](https://fauna.com/){title="FaunaDB"}, a serverless database that is easy to use, can be set up in a couple minutes and works well with serverless functions.
+We going to use [FaunaDB](https://fauna.com/){title="FaunaDB"}, a serverless database that is well-documented, can be set up in a couple minutes and works well with serverless functions.
 This is where we are going to store the page URLs and their page hits.

 Everything together should look like this: